nandanhaloi123/academic_webpage/content/authors/admin/_index.md

 ---

 Dr. Haloi is driven by a fundamental question: how do biomolecules work at the atomic level to power life?
 Combining molecular simulations, machine learning, and experimental data like cryo-EM and small-angle scattering, he unravels the intricate motions of proteins and their interactions with drugs.
 Currently a Marie Skłodowska-Curie Actions Postdoctoral Fellow at KTH Royal Institute of Technology, he is passionate about bridging computation and experiment to uncover new insights into biology.
-His work has been recognized with prestigious awards and featured in top journals, reflecting his commitment to advancing science and mentoring future researchers.{style="text-align: justify;"}
+His work has been recognized with prestigious awards and featured in top journals, reflecting his commitment to advancing science and mentoring future researchers.
+{style="text-align: justify;"}